We’ve looked at the changes in the paediatric resuscitation guidelines, here we take a closer look at neonatal guidelines.

 Thick Meconium: Don’t rush to suction

-In the past, if a ‘non-vigorous’ baby (i.e. hasn’t cried yet), was delivered through thick meconium, you were supposed to visualise the cords with a laryngoscope and suction before providing inflation breaths.
-There wasn’t great evidence for this and the thought was that it simply delayed ventilation in an otherwise apnoeic baby.
+In the past, if a ‘non-vigorous’ baby (i.e. hasn’t cried yet) was delivered through thick meconium, you were supposed to visualise the cords with a laryngoscope and suction before providing inflation breaths.
+There wasn’t significant evidence for this, and the thought was that it simply delayed ventilation in an otherwise apnoeic baby.

 What about adrenaline dosing?

 There are still a few studies looking at the dosing of adrenaline in neonates, but now the recommended dose is 20 micrograms/kg (0.2 mL/kg of 1:10,000 adrenaline (1000 micrograms in 10 mL)).
 This should be repeated every 3-5 minutes as needed.

 The admission temperature of all (non-asphyxiated) babies across all settings and gestational ages, is a strong predictive factor for morbidity and mortality.